 Hence, we choose the origin of the coordinate system to be at the throwing point, $x_0=0, y_0=0$.

-In effect, the projectiles have two independent motions: one in the horizontal direction with uniform motion at a constant velocity, i.e., $a_x=0$, and the other in the vertical direction under the effect of gravity, with $a_y=-g$.
+In reality, projectiles have two independent motions: one in the horizontal direction with uniform motion at a constant velocity (i.e., $a_x=0$), and the other in the vertical direction under the effect of gravity (with $a_y=-g$).

-(b) As mentioned above, the projectile motion is made up of two independent motions with different positions, velocities, and accelerations, and two distinct kinematic equations describe those motions.
+(b) As previously mentioned, projectile motion consists of two independent motions with different positions, velocities, and accelerations, each described by distinct kinematic equations.

 Be sure to check the following questions.